Capturing Lionel Messi's viral moment: The story behind the most liked photo on Instagram, told by the photographer who took it - KTVZ

 As somebody that doesn’t have a social media account, Botterill says he was initially completely oblivious to the fact that his photo had made history.

 On Wednesday, Facebook founder Mark Zuckerberg confirmed that Messi’s Instagram post, fronted by Botterill’s snap, had broken the record for the most likes in the app’s history.
-At the time of writing it has more than 69 million likes — and is still rising.
+It now has more than 72 million likes — and is still rising.

 Posted in 2019, the egg photo that Messi’s post usurped for the record now has 57 million likes.